okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 #### ObjectClass: okta:user_group

 Profile for any Group that is not imported from Active Directory.
-Specifies [standard](#default-profile-properties) and [custom](#custom-profile-properties) profile properties for a Group.
+Specifies the [standard](#default-profile-properties) and [custom](#custom-profile-properties) profile properties for a Group.

 ##### Default Profile Properties